-It’s a holiday standard in my house.
-We make it every year.
+It's a holiday standard in my house.
+We make corn pudding every year.

-Oh, and when I go to the Farmer’s Market in the dead of summer and the fresh corn is calling my name?
-I make it then, too.
+Oh, and when I go to the Farmer's Market in the dead of summer and the fresh corn is calling my name?
+I make this southern corn pudding then, too.

 Once, on a night we both had to work particularly late and came home to a house with only pantry and refrigerator "staples" but no real dinner, I broke out two cans of corn from our Hurricane Preparedness Kit, and we had it for dinner along with some steamed frozen green beans in garlic.